chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 ##### Definition

+- The **class syntax**, a relatively new addition to JavaScript, is syntactic sugar (cleaner syntax) for creating objects that use constructors and prototypes.
+JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.

+- The **class syntax** is **syntactic sugar** (syntax designed to be easier to read or use) for creating objects that use constructors and prototypes.

+  - ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
+  - As with functions, they are first-class citizens and come in the form of declarations and expressions.
+  - Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.

+  - Classes allow for static methods by using the `static` modifier.
+  - Using classes, it's possible to do everything you can with the constructor and prototype pattern.
+However, the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.

+More Info

 - ES6 classes are merely syntactic sugar: the `class` statement gets translated behind the scenes to a constructor function and a prototype object, and the class name refers to the constructor function.

   ```js
   typeof Class // function
   ```

-- Naming convention: use **PascalCase** for constructor functions and classes.
+- Naming convention: Like constructors and prototypes, class names are capitalized.
+Use **PascalCase** for constructor functions and classes.

-- The **class syntax**, a relatively new addition to JavaScript, is syntactic sugar (cleaner syntax) for creating objects that use constructors and prototypes.
-JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.

-- classes act like **syntactic sugar** -- syntax designed to be easier to read or use.

-  - In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.
-  - Cleaner, more compact alternative to constructors and prototypes.
-  - Similar to functions that they are first-class citizens and come in in the form of declarations and expressions.
-  - Behave similar to constructors and prototypes.
-  - Classes allow for static methods by using the `static` modifier.

 ##### Precision of Language